mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 At the beginning of the process, a method initializes each feature of the layer as an edge and its initial and final nodes, with all their attributes.
 The objects instantiated are stored in two lists that are passed as arguments to all the other methods.

-Changes of direction of streams
+Correct streams direction
 ~~~~~~~~~~~~

+Methods were implemented to check and correct the streams direction.
+If the option in the launcher interface is checked, directions are tested.
-A method was created to change the direction of the streams.
-It is called if the checkbox in the plugin, that asks the user if he wants to be proposed some streams to reverse, is checked.
+The checking method is called if the checkbox in the plugin, that asks the user if he wants to be proposed some streams to reverse, is checked.

-There are two criterias that can detect wrong directions from streams:
+A stream direction is suspected to be incorrect if it meets one of the two following criteria:
- * If there is an incoherence in the altitudes (if the beginning altitude is lower than the end altitude)
+ * The altitudes are known (fields name filled by the user in the launcher) and the initial altitude is lower than the final altitude of the edge;
- * If there are, for a node with a degree different to 1, only incoming edges or only outgoing edges.
-If so, the algorithm detects them and will propose to reverse only some of them so as to get a better hierarchisation.
+ * A connected node is not a source or a sink (degree larger than 1) and has only incoming edges or only outgoing edges.

-Then the algorithm proposes to the user to change the directions of the streams it has detected.
-The user can therefore reverse them or not manually or automatically thanks to the plugin during the process.
+The suspicious edges are displayed thanks to a dialog box to the user, who can choose for each edge if they want to reverse it or not by knowing the direction of connected streams and the structure of the network.
+Obviously, amongst all the suspicious edges, only the edges approved by the user will be reversed for the orders computation.

+If the edge is reversed, the information is stored as a boolean attribute of the object and a field can be added to the input layer to restore this information to the user (option in the launcher).

-*Note : Changing the direction of the stream will not change the geometry in itself : it will only create an attribute and a column reversed that will be used throughout the process of the algorithm.*
+*Note: Changing the direction of the stream will not change the geometry of the feature of the input layer.
+It will only change the attributes of the object instantiated from the layer feature, that only exist within the plugin.*

 Orders
 ~~~~~~~~~~~~